JoshDSommer/nativescript-parallax/Readme.md

 To use the paralax plugin you need to first import it into your xml layou with  `xmlns:parallax="nativescript-parallax"`

 when using the parallax plugin you need at least two layout views inside of the ``<parallax:ParallaxView>`` element.
 The first layout view being your header, which is seen in the above example with the background image.

+To add views such as labels you want to fade out in the ``<parallax:Parallaxiew>`` add ``controlsToFade`` and pass it a comma delimited string with each control ID you want to fade out.
+In the above example it looks like ``controlsToFade="headerLabel,headerLabel2"`` and will fade out both of those labels.

 ###Special thanks to:
  [Nathanael Anderson](https://github.com/NathanaelA) for helping with understand how plugins in {N} work.